weiway/node-serialport-worker/README.md

 ## Node-Serialport-Worker ##

-### Run Node-serialport in a separate thread!###
+### Run Node-serialport in a separate process! ###

 Extremely high CPU usage inside Electron? https://github.com/atom/electron/issues/2928

 Try this module.
 Electron + SerialPort = better IOT

-This module is aimed for creating a interface for using node-serialport in a seperate node thread
+This module is aimed for creating a interface for using node-serialport in a seperate node process

 My goal is to have the same api as the original node-serialport https://github.com/voodootikigod/node-serialport.